Ethiopian Airlines (ET-AVJ) Boeing 737 MAX 8 crashed at take-off

 Sunday, 10 March 2019, Boeing 737 MAX 8 Ethiopian Airlines (

-ET-AVJ) collapsed shortly after takeoff.
-The plane operated the flight ET302, on the route Adis Ababa - Nairobi.
+ET-AVJ) crashed shortly after takeoff.
+The plane operated flight ET302, on the route Adis Ababa - Nairobi.

 Unfortunately, all the occupants of the aircraft, 149 passengers and 8 crew members, died as a result of the plane crash.